Skip to content

 Is lactic acid vegan and lactose-free?

 Is lactic acid vegan and lactose-free?
-That's a good question!
-You're probably asking yourself this because of an intolerance or dietary change, right?
-I remember asking myself the same question in the supermarket when I was switched from vegetarian to vegan am.
-This is because probiotic lactic acid is found in many foods such as yoghurt, cheese, tomato juice and sauerkraut and its name on the list of ingredients naturally suggests that it has something to do with animal milk or could have health consequences.
+A good question!
+You're probably asking yourself that because of an intolerance or a change in diet, right?
+I distinctly remember asking myself the same question in the supermarket when I was switched from vegetarian to vegan am.
+This is because probiotic lactic acid is found in many foods such as yogurt, cheese, tomato juice or sauerkraut, and its name on the ingredient list naturally leads one to assume at first that it has something to do with animal milk or could have health consequences.

-In this article, I would therefore like to briefly explain what lactic acid is and whether it is suitable for vegans and lactose intolerant people.
+In this article, I would therefore like to explain briefly and concisely what lactic acid is and whether it is suitable for vegans and lactose intolerance.
 Let's go!

 What is lactic acid anyway?

-First things first: lactic acid is only called that because the chemist Carl Wilhelm Scheele isolated it from sour milk in the form of a brown syrup and discovered it that way.₁
+The most important thing to know first: Lactic acid is only called that because the chemist Carl Wilhelm Scheele isolated it from sour milk in the form of a brown syrup and discovered it that way.₁

 However, lactic acid is found in both plant and animal foods and is a natural preservative and acidifier.
-Quite simply because it is able to prevent bacteria from multiplying and give food an acidic taste.
+Simply because it is able to prevent the proliferation of bacteria and give food a sour taste.
 This is exactly what happens in the process of lactic acid fermentation, in which carbohydrates break down into acid.
-This produces a sour milk product, for example, and makes sauerkraut last longer.
+A sour milk product is then produced, for example, and sauerkraut is given a longer shelf life.

 So is lactic acid vegan?

-The name does not necessarily suggest it, but In most cases, lactic acid is vegan and has no connection to the Factory farming.
-Since plant-based raw materials are generally cheaper than animal-based ones, they are fortunately preferred in industry.
-In rare cases, however, the lactic acid bacteria may be grown on a culture medium that contains components of cow's milk.
+Although the name does not necessarily suggest it, but in most cases lactic acid is vegan and has no connection to the Factory farming.
+Because vegetable raw materials are generally cheaper than animal ones, they are fortunately preferred in industry.
+In rare cases, however, the lactic acid bacteria may be grown on a nutrient medium that contains components of cow's milk.

-However, the ingredient "lactic acid" in otherwise vegan foods is always suitable for vegans, so you don't need to worry.
-So just keep looking at the full list of ingredients in the food in the supermarket.
+But basically, the ingredient "lactic acid" in otherwise vegan foods is always suitable for vegans, so you don't have to worry.
+So just keep looking at the whole list of ingredients of the food in the supermarket.

 Which vegan foods contain lactic acid?